Robert Smail's Printing Works

 History, tourist information, and nearby accommodation

 The Works office is a delicious jumble of ledgers, newspapers, and dockets, for the Smail family never seemed to throw anything away!
-One of the prize exhibits in a collection of giant scrapbooks illustrating every single job the company printed over the course of almost a century in business on Innerleithen High Street.
+One of the prize exhibits is a collection of 52 gigantic scrapbooks (called 'Guard Books') illustrating every single job the company printed over the course of almost a century in business on Innerleithen High Street.
 Each entry has a sample of the finished product, with the date and the number printed.
 The result is a fascinating piece of social history.

 Address: 7/9 High Street, Innerleithen, Borders, Scotland, EH44 6HA